Grand Challenges Scholars Program

 Social Consciousness Competency: understanding that the engineering solutions should primarily serve people and society reflecting social consciousness

-Thayer School's GCSP offers a structured and supported path for students to deeply examine one of the 14 NAE Grand Challenges and develop innovative solutions.
+Dartmouth's GCSP offers a structured and supported path for students to deeply examine one of the 14 Grand Challenges and develop innovative solutions.
 Participants will have an opportunity to meld service- and impact-focused work with their undergraduate studies, and to connect with other GCSP students and alumni.

-All GCSP graduates will receive commendation letters signed by NAE President Dan Mote as well as a certificate and additional recognition from Thayer School.
+All GCSP graduates will receive commendation letters as well as a certificate and additional recognition from Dartmouth.

-GCSP applicants will select a Grand Challenge and propose a plan to meet NAE's requirement for achievement of the five major competencies listed above.
+GCSP applicants will select a Grand Challenge and propose a plan to meet the requirement for achievement of the five major competencies listed above.

 This requirement can be partially met via courses completed as part of the undergraduate engineering sciences major.
-Beyond such courses, all GCSP students must complete the two core components of the Thayer GCSP:
+Beyond such courses, all GCSP students must complete the two core components of the Dartmouth GCSP:

 - a mentored research experience or independent project, which can be for Dartmouth credit, and